Icom IC-R8600 "Wide Band" SDR / DSP

 of the RS-12A to 12.2 volts to help reduce the IC-R8600's cabinet heat

-slightly (see text, photo) The small piece of cardboard jammed in
+slightly (see text above, photo) The small piece of cardboard jammed in

-the RS-12A's top cover helped to reduce it's cabinet ransformer buzz
+the RS-12A's top cover helped to reduce it's cabinet transformer buzz

 (a common trait).
 (N9EWO Photo)